hyperledger/fabric-samples/high-throughput/README.md

 of money in the account is the result of all of these additions and subtractions aggregated together.
 A typical person's bank account may not be used frequently enough to require highly-parallel throughput, but an organizational account used to store the money collected from customers on an e-commerce platform may very well receive a very high number of transactions from all over the world all at once.
-In fact, this use case is the only use case for cryptocurrencies like Bitcoin: a user's unspent transaction output (UTXO) is the result of all transactions he or she has been a part of since joining the blockchain.
+In fact, this use case is the only use case for crypto currencies like Bitcoin: a user's unspent transaction output (UTXO) is the result of all transactions he or she has been a part of since joining the blockchain.
 Other use cases that can employ this technique might be IOT sensors which frequently update their sensed value in the cloud.